Richard E. Sorensen

-Richard E. Sorensen is the former dean of both the Pamplin College of Business at Virginia Tech and Appalachian State University’s business school.
-He had been a dean for over 40 years.
-He is now a professor emeritus at Virginia Tech.
+Richard E. Sorensen was an American academic administrator who was the former dean of both the Pamplin College of Business at Virginia Tech and Appalachian State University’s business school.
+He had been a dean for over 40 years before his retirement.
+He was also a professor emeritus at Virginia Tech.

+Early years and education

 He graduated from Brooklyn Polytechnic Institute with a BS, and did his MBA and PhD at NYU Stern.

+Recognition and legacy

 Several faculty fellowships and chair endowments are named after him.
 He was formally honored in the Virginia State Capitol by the Virginia General Assembly.
-AACSB International appointed him as special advisor.
+In 2015 AACSB International had appointed him as special advisor.